microsoftgraph/msgraph-training-powerautomate/Lab.md

 11. Click **Test** to execute the Flow.
 12. Click the **I'll perform the trigger** action radio button
 13. Click **Test**
-14. Provide a name without spaces, and click **Run flow** to create a Team
+14. Enter a group name in the **Name** field without spaces
+15. Click **Run flow** to execute the Flow

 ![flow-team-4](./Images/flow-team4.png)

-20. Click the **See flow run activity link**, then click on the link to your running flow to see your Flow log.
+16. Once the Flow starts, click the **See flow run activity link**, then click on the link to your running flow to see your Flow log.

 When the Flow completes, the final output for the `Batch POST-channels` action will have a 201 HTTP Status response for each Channel created.

 ![flow-team-4](./Images/flow-channel2.png)